 For more information on the Common Vulnerability Scoring System and to obtain your specific environmental score please visit: https://www.first.org/cvss/calculator/3.0#CVSS:3.0/AV:N/AC:L/PR:N/UI:N/S:U/C:L/I:N/A:N

-The effects of this vulnerability can be mitigated by using Access Control Lists (ACLs) that require both address range validation and use of TSIG authentication in conjunction.
-For information on how to configure this type of compound authentication control, please see: https://kb.isc.org/article/AA-00723/0/Using-Access-Control-Lists-ACLs-with-both-addresses-and-keys.html.
-(Note that this technique may not be effective against bogus NOTIFY packets if an attacker is able to reach the target DNS server whilst using a spoofed sending address).
+The effects of this vulnerability can be mitigated by using Access Control Lists (ACLs) that require both address range validation and use of TSIG authentication.
+For information on how to configure this type of compound authentication control, please see: Using Access Control Lists (ACLs) with both addresses and keys.
+(Note that this technique may not be effective against bogus NOTIFY packets if an attacker is able to reach the target DNS server while using a spoofed sending address).

 Solution: Upgrade to the patched release most closely related to your current version of BIND.
 These can all be downloaded from http://www.isc.org/downloads.